bowdoin-csci2200-f21/bowdoin-csci2200-f21.github.io/index.md

   1. Demonstrate understanding of fundamental computational problems and the algorithms that were proposed to solve them
       1. Illustrate how these algorithms work
       2. Analyze their theoretical complexity
-      3. Use them as building blocks to design solutions to new problems
+      3. Use them as building blocks to design algorithms for new problems
   2. Demonstrate understanding of fundamental algorithmic design techniques (recursion, divide-and-conquer, greedy and dynamic programming)
   3. Understand and apply the process of designing efficient algorithms
       1. Come up with ideas
-      2. Argue whether they are correct
+      2. Argue whether they are correct or incorrect (come up with counter-examples)
       3. Analyze their theoretical complexity and compare them
       4. Ask: Can we do better?
   4. Demonstrate the ability to design and analyze algorithms for new problems